 Despite this, children with these conditions show resilience and strength.
 They strive to return normalcy to their lives by going to school, playing sports, exploring interests and spending time with friends and family — often while coping with major surgeries and other therapies throughout their childhood and adolescence.
 Unfortunately, in our beauty-focused culture, their stories of courage, perseverance and resilience are often overlooked.

 The project was conceived and developed by two psychologists who are experts in the psychological aspects of plastic surgery, in collaboration with CHOP craniofacial and plastic surgeons:

 The artists are members of Studio Incamminati, the Philadelphia realist art school founded by internationally renowned portrait artist Nelson Shanks.
-Each of the artists underwent extensive screening by Dr. Crerand before being selected to participate in the program.
+Each of the artists underwent extensive screening before being selected to participate in the program.
 They included:

-The eight completed portraits were exhibited publicly in fall 2010 in the new Colket Translational Research Building at The Children’s Hospital of Philadelphia, as part of the effort to highlight the challenges and strengths associated with living with a visible difference.
+The first eight completed portraits were exhibited publicly in fall 2010 in the Colket Translational Research Building at The Children’s Hospital of Philadelphia, as part of the effort to highlight the challenges and strengths associated with living with a visible difference.
+In November 2013, four additional portraits were unveiled, along with a documentary video about the project.
 Face to Face will continue as an ongoing project.

 The Face to Face Craniofacial Program Portrait Project was funded by a grant from the Edwin and Fannie Gray Hall Center for Human Appearance at the University of Pennsylvania.